brendanmurty/dotfiles/README.md

 # dotfiles

-Configuration files and scripts I use for personal and software development use.
+Configuration files, programs, packages and scripts I use for personal, gaming and software development use.

 - **[bash](bash/)**: Bash setup and config
 - **[docker](docker/)**: Docker setup and config